 František Drtikol

-On Friday, 3 March 2023, we will commemorate the 140th anniversary of the birth of František Drtikol (1883-1961), the first Czech photographer who gained worldwide recognition during his lifetime.
+January 13, 2026 marks the 65th anniversary of the death of František Drtikol (1883-1961), a native of Příbram, the first Czech photographer who gained worldwide recognition during his lifetime.
 His photographs enrich the collections of the world's most important galleries.
 Take a walk in his footsteps in Příbram.

 1. ATELIER